brianvanburken/brianvanburken.github.io/_posts/2025-02-07-caching-elm-dependencies-on-github-actions.md

 ### 2. Add a cache rule for the `.elm` directory

-Use the [GitHub cache action](https://docs.github.com/en/actions/writing-workflows/choosing-what-your-workflow-does/caching-dependencies-to-speed-up-workflows) in your GitHub Actions workflow to cache dependencies efficiently.
-Additionally, define the ELM_HOME path at the root level for consistency across runs.
-Here, we set it to the project’s root:
+Use the [GitHub cache action](https://docs.github.com/en/actions/writing-workflows/choosing-what-your-workflow-does/caching-dependencies-to-speed-up-workflows) to persist dependencies between workflow runs.
+This should go in the `steps:` section of the workflow file.

 ```yaml
 - name: Cache Elm dependencies